SchuyTyr/Website_1_0/README.md

 # Website_1_0

+README Last Updated June 2021
-Last Updated December 2020
+Website Last Updated June 2021

 Website - Schuyler Meyer &#169; 2019-2021

 This is my first attempt at building a website from scratch.
-(HTML, CSS, etc.)
+(HTML, CSS, JavaScript, etc.)

 All work and portfolio work designed, developed, or created by Schuyler Meyer